RyanNgCT/CS2105/Week 6/Lecture 6 - Network Layer Part I.md

 - Source IP (32 bits)
 - Destination IP (32 bits)
 - thereafter followed by the data

 #### IP Fragmentation
-- different physical links may have capacity / different maximum transfer unit (MTU)
+- different physical links may have **different** capacity / maximum transfer unit (MTU)
 	- it is the largest amount of data that a link level (ethernet) frame can carry

-- we may have IP datagrams which are too large to be fragmented by the routers $\implies$ one datagram becomes several smaller datagrams (or smaller MTUs)
+- we may have IP datagrams which are too large, which are **to be fragmented** by the routers $\implies$ one datagram becomes several smaller datagrams (or smaller MTUs)

 - fragmentation can be done at the router level, while reassembly is only done at the destination